Junaagnah/noted-js/README.md

 # NOTED-JS
-## A simple notes taking application.
+## A simple CLI notes taking application.

 ### This is a WIP.